CSU-WPT/linux-git-workshop/src/ch1.4-ssh-vscode.md

-# Editing your files on Grail through VSCode
+# Editing your files on Grail through VS Code

-You can edit files that are on the CSU Linux computers directly through VSCode, instead of editing locally and then using `scp` each time you want to upload them.
+You can edit files that are on the CSU Linux computers directly through VS Code, instead of editing locally and then using `scp` each time you want to upload them.

-## Accessing SSH through VSCode
+## Accessing SSH through VS Code

-Open VSCode and click on the "Open a Remote Window" button on the bottom left:
+Open VS Code and click on the "Open a Remote Window" button on the bottom left:
 ![vscode connect to remote](./images/ssh_vscode_1_connect.png)

 Then select the "Connect to Host" option: